 Are German Shepherds Better Guard Dogs Than Other Breeds?

-What sets German Shepherds apart is their balance of:
+What sets German Shepherds apart is their balance of protection, trainability, and family compatibility.

 What Makes a German Shepherd a Poor Guard Dog?

-Even this breed can fail as a guard dog if:
+Even this breed can fail as a guard dog if leadership, structure, or proper breeding are missing.

 Final Thoughts